icecube/reco_processing/notebooks/compare_spice_ftp/README.md

 the actual notebook to compare the simulations.
 I ran into a lot of problems, that are fixed now with v5 reco and evtgen_v2_rec_v5.

+Then I had problems with the HESEMillipedeFit, which is now fixed in evtgen_v4_rec_v9

 ## Lower muon rate

 First problem I ran into in compare_spice_ftp.ipynb is that the muon rate is significantly lower: